-I want to share some of my experiences of staying in and visiting lighthouses with you so that you can plan your perfect lighthouse getaway.
+I’m Joy Tubby, and I’d love to share with you some of my experiences of staying in and visiting lighthouses so that you can plan your next perfect lighthouse getaway.

-I live in Norfolk, with my husband Patrick.
-We’re both pharologists, and passionate about lighthouses!
-Patrick and I both love visiting lighthouses and enjoy researching about various aspects of lighthouse keeping.
-So much so that we were married at Nash Point Lighthouse in Wales in 2009, staying in one of the lighthouse cottages for our honeymoon!
-There are a number of lighthouse wedding venues.
+My husband Patrick and I are both keen pharologists, which means we’re passionate about lighthouses!
+We both love visiting lighthouses and enjoy researching about various aspects of lighthouse keeping.
+So much so that we got engaged at Skerryvore Lighthouse, off the Isle of Tiree in the Outer Hebrides.
+We were married at Nash Point Lighthouse in South Wales, staying in one of the lighthouse cottages for our honeymoon!

 In 1994 I stayed at Great Orme’s Head Lighthouse in North Wales.
 Following my stay there I discovered that there were more lighthouses available to stay in.